uclahs-cds/pipeline-call-sSV/README.md

 ## Overview:
 The call-sSV pipeline calls somatic structural variants utilizing [Delly](https://github.com/dellytools/delly).
 This pipeline requires at least one tumor sample and a matched control sample.
-This pipeline is developed using Nextflow , docker and can run either on a single node linux machine or a multi-node HPC cluster (e.g. Slurm, SGE).
+This pipeline is developed using Nextflow, docker and can run either on a single node linux machine or a multi-node HPC cluster (e.g. Slurm, SGE).

 ## How to Run: